-Academy of Management (AOM) Annual Meeting Code of Conduct
+Academy of Management (AOM) Code of Conduct

 Introduction

-The Academy of Management (AOM) is committed to fostering a professional, inclusive, and respectful environment at all AOM events, both virtually and in person, including the Annual Meeting.
-All participants are required to conduct themselves professionally,
+The Academy of Management (AOM) is committed to fostering a professional, inclusive, and respectful environment at the Annual Meeting and at all AOM events.
+All participants are required to conduct themselves professionally, adhering to the AOM Code of Ethics and AOM Code of Conduct to ensure an environment in which all individuals feel safe and valued while learning, networking and collaborating.

 Prohibited Conduct